-Apply 6.0 fl oz/A at early bud followed by 14 fl oz/A at about 45 days before harvest.
+Restrictions: Apply 6.0 fl oz/A at early bud followed by 14 fl oz/A at about 45 days before harvest.
 A third application of 7 fl oz/A can be made at 30 days before harvest.

-Quadris, Aframe, Azoxy 2SC, and Satori may be applied by ground, air or chemigation.
+Quadris, Aframe, Azoxy 2SC, Satori, and Tetraban may be applied by ground, air or chemigation.
 Apply a minimum of 10 gal/A by ground.
+Do not apply more than 24 fl oz/A a year.
+Pre-harvest interval is 30 days.

-HEADLINE, HEADLINE SC (pyraclostrobin) Mode of Action: 11 (Qol)
+HEADLINE, HEADLINE SC (pyraclostrobin) Mode of Action: 11 (QoI)